Joyeeta-Sarkar/Getting-started-with-python/README.md

 7. Binary Types:	bytes, bytearray, memoryview
 8. None Type:	NoneType

 #### With python we can do so many cool stuffs.
 It makes the program look super easy to understand.
-I have shown very few programs here to make you understand a little better.
+I have shown very few programs here to make you understand a little better.....